-Our Leadership Team are the District Managers and Registrars from our regional network of offices who are responsible for delivering the day-to-day service across the country. the team consists of:
+Our Leadership Team consists of a team of Managers, Justice Services and Registrars from our regional network of offices who are responsible for delivering the day-to-day service across the country.
+The team consists of:

 - Don Cameron, Manager Justice Services and Registrar, Māori Land Court, Taitokerau District (Whangārei)